 - Long term repayment arrangements

-- Time to seek financial / counselling advice
+- Time to seek financial or counselling advice

 * Please note that financial assistance policies may vary for loans funded by our wholesale funding partners.